 A few basic rules need to be followed when installing and using the Fieldguard electric fence system.

-The tape was developed from a medical bandage and follows the principles of flexibility, strength and visibility.
+The tape was developed from a medical bandage and follows the principles of flexibility, strength, and visibility.
 However, this flexibility – which ensures that animals cannot be cut – has to be countered and this is achieved by making the fence “active” using an electrical charge similar to a static shock.
-The more hirsute the animal, the better is its insulation against the fence.
-For well-covered animals such as Shetland ponies, long haired dogs and some goats, it is wise to attach a metal bathroom chain around their necks with part hanging down to act as a good conductor to earth through the animal.
-Metal choker collars are essential for all dogs.

 Most fence systems are well below the jumping height of the animals they contain and many can be crawled under.
 This will cease after the first “bite”.
 For pigs, sheep and goats an initial training pen is desirable.
 Highly strung animals such as dogs need to be well under control for their first contact.
 Dogs are well insulated along their backs and a free dog will crawl under most fencing with ease; this will only serve to enhance their thoughts that there are no shocks below the fence, as they seek to escape the enclosure after their initial “bite”.

 The fencing can be used for a very wide variety of applications.
 If wound round a tree trunk it will stop animals eating bark.
 Laid on a chair it will stop dogs jumping up.
 It is ideal for fencing in equine schools, round pens, for isolating hazards, making travelling paddocks, securing fish ponds against wading birds, keeping dogs in open-plan gardens, protecting bird cages against cats, heightening or protecting existing fencing, and keeping small animals out of allotments.
 It is even useful for encouraging recalcitrant animals into trucks.